 - M.S.
 Ph.D.
 Track: Master's degree in civil engineering, environmental engineering, or a closely related engineering or science discipline from an accredited college or university. - B.S.
 Ph.D.
 Track: Bachelor's degree in civil engineering, environmental engineering, or a closely related engineering or science discipline from an accredited college or university. - Good academic standing at the academic institution last attended. - A minimum grade point average (GPA) of 3.0 on a 4.0 scale on all coursework attempted as an upper division student (beyond 60 semester credit hours). - Graduate Record Examination (GRE) recommended minimum percentile ranks of 35% on the verbal reasoning section and 70% on the quantitative section.
 For tests taken after 2015, the corresponding scaled scores are 148 (verbal) and 159 (quantitative).
-However, the decision to admit will be based on a prospective student's entire application package. - Three signed letters of recommendation on official letterheads, from academics or professionals attesting to the Ph.D. study potential of the applicant. - Statement of purpose describing reasons for pursuing the Ph.D. degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
+However, the decision to admit will be based on a prospective student's entire application package.
+Ph.D. applicants can request a GRE waiver: https://eng.famu.fsu.edu/student/gre-waiver-form.
+The Graduate Director will review each request, and qualified applicants will be given the GRE waiver. - Three signed letters of recommendation on official letterheads from academics or professionals attesting to the Ph.D. study potential of the applicant.

+- Statement of Purpose describing reasons for pursuing the Ph.D. degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
 The minimum TOEFL score is 80 (internetbased).
 International English Language Testing System (Academic IELTS) score of 6.5 is also accepted.
 This requirement may be waived for students who have obtained a prior degree from a U.S. institution.